 When considering a dues increase, it can be an excellent opportunity to showcase the new value you have created.
 By discussing your various benefits and value, your members will appreciate hearing it all at once.
 Additionally, a dues increase can be a perfect time to enhance member value by bundling additional benefits into their membership.
 This approach generates extra revenue and demonstrates visible new value to your members when requesting higher dues.

 A Membership Dues Increase Need Not Be Something To Fear

-Dues increases are a critical financial imperative, and they need not be something to fear.
-If you’ve done your homework on benchmarks, started doing them regularly, and tied them inextricably to member value, you can continuously increase revenue without negatively impacting your membership.
+Dues increases are an essential financial necessity, and there’s no need to worry.
+By thoroughly researching benchmarks, incorporating them regularly, and connecting them directly to member value, you can consistently enhance revenue without adversely affecting your membership.